Meeco/wallet-cli/README.md

 FLAGS
-  -f, --file=<value>  presentation request filename in ".data" folder
+  -f, --file=<value>  presentation request filename in ".data" folder -u, --url=<value>  direct URL for the presentation request DESCRIPTION

-DESCRIPTION
   Generate a Presentation Request based on the Provided Presentation Request URI and selected Credential.
-  Will prompt to select a file containing Presentation Request URI.
+  Will prompt to select a file containing Presentation Request URI when called without file or url arguments.
   Will prompt to select a JWT file containing the credential.
   Will prompt for a filename to save the generated submission.
   Will prompt for a filename to save the submission result.

 EXAMPLE FILES
   (#presentation-offer.txt)
   openid-vc://?request_uri=https://api-dev.svx.exchange/oidc/presentations/requests/295fadc5-5843-46bd-bd5e-e36d7f4f1605/jwt